On the hook: Angels’ Trout still fantasy commish, for now

 Trout, a noted Philadelphia Eagles fan, said he’s tried to tamp down the beef.

-“I talked to Tommy, I talked to Joc, everybody that was part of it,” Trout said before the Angels played at Yankee Stadium.
-“Just passionate about fantasy football.”
+”I talked to Tommy, I talked to Joc, everybody that was part of it,” Trout said, hours before a night game at Yankee Stadium was rained out. ”Just passionate about fantasy football.”

 Pederson claimed Pham blamed him for cheating by making an illegal move with an injured reserve spot, costing the Reds player significant money.